 - Other Required Data The funded Contractor will, as designated by the KHA, facilitate the administration of any surveys issued on behalf of the KHA with program staff, students and/or students' families as part of ongoing satisfaction and quality improvement assessment efforts of the KHA.
-The following data points will be required for submittal at the conclusion of College Success Intensive Bootcamp Initiative: - Nutrition Data meals and snacks served by data and program site - Roster of participants and attendance records. - Number of students served. - Number of contacts with parents. - Number and description of any field trips or guest speakers. - List of College Success skills addressed. - Continuum of Service data for Literacy events and improvement, Engagement of families and community, and Access to programs, services and activities, - Funded Contractor's staff members involved in the bootcamp: Staff Name, Position, Position Type (FT/PF), Highest level of education/certification, and Years of experience in current role with program.
+The following data points will be required for submittal at the conclusion of College Success Intensive Bootcamp Initiative: - Nutrition Data meals and snacks served by data and program site - Daily roster of participants and attendance records, which must be input in SAMIS. - Number of students served. - Number of contacts with parents. - Number and description of any field trips or guest speakers. - List of College Success skills addressed. - Continuum of Services data for Literacy events and improvement, Engagement of families and community, and Access to programs, services and activities, - Funded Contractor's staff members involved in the bootcamp: Staff Name, Position, Position Type (FT/PF), Highest level of education/certification, and Years of experience in current role with program.

-- The Contractor will only authorize the access of data by properly trained personnel who have signed a non-disclosure statement provided by the KHA. - If Contractor experiences a security breach concerning any information covered by this Contract, then Contractor will immediately notify the KHA and take immediate steps to limit and mitigate such security breach to the extent possible.
+- The Contractor will only authorize the access of data by properly trained personnel who have signed a nondisclosure statement provided by the KHA. - If Contractor experiences a security breach concerning any information covered by this Contract, then Contractor will immediately notify the KHA and take immediate steps to limit and mitigate such security breach to the extent possible.
 Any breach of the confidentiality obligation set forth in the Contract may, at the KHA's discretion, result in cancellation of further consideration for contract award for a period determined by KHA.
-In addition, Contractor agrees to indemnify and hold KHA harmless for any loss, cost, damage or expense suffered by KHA, including but not limited to the cost of notification of affected persons as a direct result of the unauthorized disclosure of education records. - Upon termination of the Contract, if requested by KHA and consistent with the retention requirements of Florida's public records laws, Contractor shall destroy all data or information that contains personal information collected and stored under the Contract.
+In addition, Contractor agrees to indemnify and hold KHA harmless for any loss, cost, damage or expense suffered by KHA, including but not limited to the cost of notification of affected persons as a direct result of the unauthorized disclosure of education records.

+• Upon termination of the Contract, if requested by KHA and consistent with the retention requirements of Florida's public records laws, Contractor shall destroy all data or information that contains personal information collected and stored under the Contract.
 Furthermore, Contractor shall ensure that the destruction of that data or information maintains the confidentiality of the contents of such records (e.g. shredding paper records, erasing and reformatting hard drives, erasing and/or physically destroying any portable electronic devices).

-- Participants must attend no less than 80% of the bootcamp activities to count as full attendance. - The bootcamp must register at least 50 students per camp. - Students must demonstrate efficacy, confidence, and understanding of SAT, ACT, college and scholarship readiness. - Students must show increase in score or confidence on practice tests for ACT, SAT.

-- Student will complete an individualized College and Scholarship Action plan - The bootcamp must include a completion ceremony for each camp. - Students must earn a digital badge for "KHA College Success Bootcamp"
+- Participants must attend no less than 80% of the bootcamp activities to count as full attendance. - The bootcamp must serve at least 50 students per camp. - Students must demonstrate efficacy, confidence, and understanding of SAT, ACT, college and scholarship readiness.
+Pre and post testing are recommended to achieve this outcome. - Students must show increase in score or confidence on practice tests for ACT, SAT through pre and post practice testing documentation, as well as participant survey. - Student will complete a KHA College and Scholarship Action plan. - The bootcamp must include a completion ceremony for each camp or program. - Students must earn a digital badge for "KHA College Success Bootcamp." - Students must show gains in literacy, college and career readiness, as documented by reporting of related learning activities and measurable gains. - At least one family engagement activity must be included to build external support and awareness of college readiness.